RFA Bishopdale

 RFA Bishopdale (A128) was a Dale-class fleet tanker of the Royal Fleet Auxiliary.

 Ordered in 1936 by the British Tanker Company, London, she was built by Lithgows, Port Glasgow.
 Acquired by the Royal Fleet Auxiliary before her launch on 31 March 1937, she entered service with them under the name Bishopdale in June 1937 after completion of her sea trials.
 She spent the interwar years sailing between the UK and Caribbean and the Pacific, and from early 1940 was based in the Caribbean.
 On 14 August 1941 her crew sighted the German cargo ship and blockade runner SS Norderney, which was subsequently scuttled to avoid being captured by the light cruiser HMS Despatch and the armed merchant cruiser HMS Pretoria Castle.

-In January 1942 Bishopdale sailed for the Pacific, travelling via Henderson Island and arriving at Sydney in April, for service in support of the Royal Australian Navy and other allied forces.
+In January 1942, Bishopdale sailed for the Pacific, travelling via Henderson Island and arriving at Sydney in April, for service in support of the Royal Australian Navy and other allied forces.
 She operated in Australian waters and off New Caledonia, refueling Australian and US warships.
-On 5 August 1942 while sailing from Noumea to Brisbane she entered an Allied minefield and struck a mine, but did not sustain any casualties.
+On 5 August 1942, while sailing from Noumea to Brisbane she entered an Allied minefield and struck a mine, but did not sustain any casualties.
 She again struck a mine in October 1942 in the Bulgari Passage, New Hebrides and was damaged.
 She underwent repairs in Sydney which lasted until February 1943.
-She continued to refuel Australian and US vessels, and on 14 May 1943 was at Cid Harbour simulating being a Japanese aircraft carrier so that the Royal Australian Air Force could practice night bombing on her using bags of flour.
-In June she moved to Milne Bay, New Guinea to refuel allied ships, and on 18 October collided with the American vessel SS Solon Turman.
+She continued to refuel Australian and US vessels, and on 14 May 1943 she was at Cid Harbour simulating being a Japanese aircraft carrier so that the Royal Australian Air Force could practice night bombing on her using bags of flour.
+In June, she moved to Milne Bay, New Guinea to refuel allied ships, and on 18 October collided with the American vessel SS Solon Turman.
 Bishopdale was undamaged while the Solon Turman lost a small life raft from her starboard quarter.